The Fishhook Layer in Lithic Literature.

 When held further away, the whole stone shifts is form from a flat fish to a lovely seashell.
 I have flipped the stone completely over and we are now looking at the other side of the stone.
 I must say the feel has suddenly taken a pacific feel.

 The shelter looks like its made of grass skirting wrapped around a wooden support.
 The shelter appears to have a lot of woven mats.
 If you make you way to the entrance of the shelter, there will be a female often seated working on textiles.
 You can spot the ocean waves lapping the shore near by.
 It feels very different from the fishing experience on the other side of the stone where I saw a few folks making deer antler ice-skates.
 It is as if we were on the other side of the world.
-I biggest impression is the basket/matt weaving.
+I am most impressed is the basket/matt weaving.
+They also seemed to have designed woven sunglasses that look very modern 😎.

 Below I have included some drilling examples for the seashell fishhook design.
 Look around and see if you can pick out the different stages in the stone.